Definition and Epidemiology of Urticaria

-Urticaria is the most common dermatologic disorder seen in emergency department.
-About 15 to 20 % of general population experiences acute urticaria during their life time, while life-time incidence of chronic urticaria is 2-3 %.
+Urticaria is the most common dermatologic disorder seen in the emergency department.
+About 15 to 20% of the general population experience acute urticaria during their lifetime, while a lifetime incidence of chronic urticaria is 2-3%.
 Chronic urticaria is more common in females.

 Etiology of Urticaria

 Etiology of acute and chronic urticaria is different.

 - Foods: Fish, shellfish, eggs, nuts, milk, soy

 - Inhalants: House dust mites, pollens, molds, animal danders

 - As part of anaphylaxis

 - Upper respiratory tract infections, pharyngitis, urinary tract infections, gastrointestinal infections

 - Viral infections (Epstein-Barr virus, hepatitis B virus, HIV, coxsackievirus)

 - Fungal infections